-How Long Will Mail Take From Zip Code To Zip Code?
+How Long Will Mail Take from Zip Code to Zip Code Calculator: Estimate Delivery Times

 Whether you’re a first time user or a Postable pro, it’s useful to know how long mail will take from zip code to zip code so you can plan ahead and time your cards just right (we’re looking at you holiday cards and Save the Dates!).
 There are multiple variables we’ll break down that can impact how long mail takes and mail delivery times by zip code, but keep in mind that the USPS has a long history of expertise on their side.